 - Jaden Johnson led the way in the 5,000m, crossing the line in 19:32.78 to break her own school record by 10 seconds.
 Johnson earned silver with her second-place finish.

-- In the 60m dash, Isatu Fofanah (8.25) and Talya DeGraw (8.54) both qualified for the finals.
-Competing in her first race of the season, DeGraw advanced to the final and placed sixth overall in 8.53.
+- In the 60m dash, Isatu Fofanah (8.25) and Talya Mendez-DeGraw (8.54) both qualified for the finals.
+Competing in her first race of the season, Mendez-DeGraw advanced to the final and placed sixth overall in 8.53.
 Fofanah improved her time to 8.23 in the final to secure third place and a bronze medal.

 - Jayla James qualified for the 60m hurdles final with a record-breaking time of 10.62, setting a new school record in the prelims.
 Isabel Deptula narrowly missed advancing, finishing 10th overall in 10.77.
 In the final, James placed eighth with a time of 11.10.